eldipa/book-of-gehn/posts/z3/2021-07-12-SMT-Goals-and-Strategies.md

 ## Probes or formula measures

-A *probe* or *formula measure* is a tactic which does not modify the goal set but it fails or not based on attributes or properties of the current goal set.
+A *probe* or *formula measure* is a tactic that does not modify the goal set but it fails or not based on attributes or properties of the current goal set.